 Tip 2: Manage your Annual Increase

-When yearly increase time comes around, don’t start looking to see where you can spend that well-earned, extra percent.
-Take at least half of the rand value of this increase and increase your monthly investment premium by this.
-The other half of your increase you can use for dealing with price increases and improving your lifestyle.
-See what Liberty has to offer for the individual for monthly investments (and then give me a call).
+When yearly increase time comes around, don’t start looking to see where you can spend that well-earned, extra moola.
+Rather take half of the rand value (at least) and use it to increase your monthly investment premium or pay off any outstanding debt you may have.
+You can then allocate the other half to improving your lifestyle.

 Liberty Investment Offerings